gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gcc -c -fdump-ada-spec -DXLIB_ILLEGAL_ACCESS -C /usr/include/X11/Xlib.h

-The above will generate more complete bindings than a straight call without the :switch:`-DXLIB_ILLEGAL_ACCESS` switch.
+The above generates more complete bindings than a call without the :switch:`-DXLIB_ILLEGAL_ACCESS` switch.

-In other cases, it is not possible to parse a header file in a stand-alone manner, because other include files need to be included first.
+In other cases, you can't parse a header file in a stand-alone manner because other include files need to be included first.
 In this case, the solution is to create a small header file including the needed ``#include`` and possible ``#define`` directives.
 For example, to generate Ada bindings for :file:`readline/readline.h`, you need to first